mendersoftware/mender-docs/09.Add-ons/05.Orchestrator/02.Examples/docs.md

 As part of the deployment, the Orchestrator received the new manifest.
-Based on the Manifest the Orchestrator took the required steps to update the system.
+Based on the Manifest the Orchestrator took the required steps to update the System.
-This also meant downloading the artifacts from Hosted Mender directly.
+This also meant downloading the Artifacts from Hosted Mender directly.

-Using the remote terminal we can see the state of the system from the device CLI as well:
+Using the remote terminal we can see the state of the System from the device CLI as well:

 ![cli system status](cli-system-status.png)